stors/stors.github.io/_pages/cv.md

 ## Professional Experience

 **Since 04/2021:**
-Team lead market analysis at the German National Tourist Board, Frankfurt, Germany.
+Head of market analysis at the German National Tourist Board, Frankfurt, Germany.

 **08/2019 - 03/2021:**
 Postdoctoral researcher at the Chair of Leisure and Tourism Geography at Trier University, Germany